fraunhoferhhi/ai4mobile-industrial/README.md

 [TCP Dump][tcpdump] is a packet analyzer that allows tracking transmitted packets and their properties (e.g. payload, size of the packet).

 During the measurement campaign, TCP Dump was run on both server and the mini-PC which was attached to the AGV.
-This allows reconstructing e.g. the packet delay ($P\_{server} - P\_{agv}$ or $P\_{agv} - P\_{server}$ for Uplink and Downlink, respectively).
+This allows reconstructing e.g. the packet delay ( $P_{server}-P_{agv}$ or $P_{agv}-P_{server}$ for Uplink and Downlink, respectively).
 Since the time synchronization was not running consistently (max. break of 30 min), errors in the area of single-digit ms can be expected using this information.

 The parquet files contain already information from both server and client side and each packet is listed with respective fields if it is either an ICMP, TCP or UDP packet.
 For the UDP packets also the delay between sending and receiving entity is included, as well as if a packet has arrived.
 The parquet files are split between Uplink and Downlink and also between the different days.